Taipei Travel Information

 Always accept invitations to events outside of normal business hours, as this is when relationships are built.
 Don't make direct or prolonged eye-contact with someone who is in a very senior position.
 However, be sure to always direct the conversation to the most senior person in the meeting.
 Punctuality is expected in all meetings.
 Shaking hands, for men and women is common nowadays, but a bow goes a long way as a sign of respect.
 Business hours are from 9am to 5.30pm from Monday to Friday.
 Business cards are exchanged often and should be printed in both English and Taiwanese.
 Work clothes tend to be formal and conservative.
 Men wear dark suits; women wear modest dresses and skirts rather than pants.
 Taiwanese is the language of business and hiring a translator is often a necessity.

-Taiwan's international access dialling code is +886 and the outgoing code is 002 followed by the relevant country code (e.g. 00244 for the UK).
-City/area codes are in use, e.g. 2 for Taipei.
-Six network operators provide mobile telephone services in various regions using either GSM 900 or 1800 networks.
-Internet cafes can be found in Taiwan's cities and towns, and most hotels in Taipei have Internet access in their guestrooms.
+Taiwan's international access dialling code is +886.
+Local network operators provide mobile telephone services in various regions.
+Internet cafes can be found in Taiwan's cities and towns, and most hotels in Taipei have internet access in their rooms.

 Travellers aged over 20 may enter Taiwan without paying customs